St. George's - Things to Do in St. George's in September

 What are the best things to do in St. George's in September?

-Rainy afternoons are good for exploring the Carenage — St. George's well-known horseshoe harbour lined with painted warehouses — along with Fort George for panoramic views and the small but worthwhile National Museum on Young Street.
+Rainy afternoons are perfect for exploring the Carenage — St. George's iconic horseshoe harbour lined with painted warehouses — along with Fort George for panoramic views and the small but worthwhile National Museum on Young Street.
 On clear mornings, get to Grand Anse Beach early before the clouds build.
 Dive operators at Molinière Bay often have better availability in September and sometimes lower rates; the Underwater Sculpture Park is one of the Caribbean's most distinctive dives regardless of season.

 Are there festivals or events in St. George's in September?